Nelumbo nucifera: Cultural and religious significance

-The Nelumbo nucifera, which is also called (Nilufar Abi in Persian), can be seen in many reliefs of the Achaemenid period (552 BC) such as the statue of Anahita in the Persepolis.
+The Nelumbo nucifera, which is also called Nilufar Abi in Persian, can be seen in many reliefs of the Achaemenid period (552 BC) such as the statue of Anahita in the Persepolis.
 The lotus flower was included in Kaveh the blacksmith's Derafsh and later as the flag of the Sasanian Empire Derafsh Kaviani.
-Today, it is the symbol of Iranians Solar Hijri calendar.
+Today, it is the symbol of the Iranian Solar Hijri calendar.

 The lotus flower is also mentioned in the Bible.
 The lotus flower also holds cultural and religious significance in Ismaili Muslim and related South Asian traditions.
 For example, in South Asian Ismaili literature, the lotus is compared to the pure soul.
 A poem describes the lotus' beauty, describing how its delicate white petals remain pure and beautiful, despite its murky environment.
 Similarly, a pure soul is part of this world, yet is not of this world, much like the circumstances of the lotus.
 The poem further emphasizes the importance of true knowledge or gnosis, which is likened to the pure rainwater that allows the lotus to flourish.
 Ismaili belief holds that the true guide provides this true knowledge, without which the pure soul cannot survive.
 Just as the lotus flower would rather die than drink from a reeking swamp, the pure soul also seeks nourishment solely through true knowledge.

-In Chinese culture, the lotus is known as "Lianhua" (蓮花).
-The Chinese characters "蓮" (蓮) and "花" (花) represent the leaves and flowers of the plant respectively.
-The lotus holds important cultural significance in Chinese Buddhism, symbolizing purity, enlightenment, and the unfolding of the spiritual self.
+In Chinese culture, the lotus is known as "Liánhuā" (蓮花) and holds important cultural significance in Chinese Buddhism, symbolizing purity, enlightenment, and the unfolding of the spiritual self.
+In Neo-Confucianism, the lotus is regarded as a symbol of Junzi or noble character, according to the Song dynasty scholar Zhou Dunyi.